Use Cases

 Verify Field Paths

-Field paths are case-sensitive.
+Field paths are case-sensitive and must use array syntax in expressions.
 Use View Fields to see the exact structure of the context data, including:- Property names (e.g.,

 Common Issues